tymefighter/Compiler/SYNTAX.md

 # Syntax of the SubTiger© Language

+# Example Programs

+Please refer to the example programs in the directory `Compiler/Test`

 # Grammer of the SubTiger© Language

 - [,] stands for zero or once, eg: ['1'] could be '', or '1'